The ACLJ Accompanies Imprisoned Christian Pastor John Cao’s Wife To Geneva to Urge the United Nations To Intervene

 But two years of suffering is too long.
 I am here today with the support of over 150,000 individuals from 162 countries and territories who have signed a petition to plead for the freedom of my husband and his right to freely practice his faith.
 I respectfully ask that you make any and all efforts to secure his release and safe return to the United States to be reunited with our family.

 The ACLJ continues to represent Jamie and their two sons.
-We will not stop working on his behalf here at home on Capitol Hill, and at the United Nations, until he is freed from prison and returned home safely to North Carolina where he can be reunited with his family.
+We will not stop working on Pastor Cao's behalf here at home on Capitol Hill, and at the United Nations, until he is freed from prison and returned home safely to North Carolina where he can be reunited with his family.